 Once it arrives, clear a space close to a power socket so you can get the lights on easily.
 Try and steer clear of radiators or other heat sources too, otherwise the needles will start to fall off much quicker.

 Top Tip: We recommend covering the floor under your tree.
 That way, it’ll be protected against anything that falls off – from needles to sap and excess water

 Picked the perfect spot?
 Now it’s time to get it ready for its new home.

-When you get your Christmas tree home, saw half an inch off the bottom of the trunk, so the tree takes up more moisture and stays healthy for longer.
-Place it in a Christmas tree stand – ideally one that holds water – and make sure your tree is secured safely to avoid any accidents.
+Once it’s in the door, saw half an inch off the bottom of the tree trunk.
+Just like cut flowers, this will allow the tree to soak up more water and stay healthy for longer.
+Then pop your tree in a stand – ideally one that holds water – and make sure it’s properly secured so it won’t topple over.

 Safe and steady?
 It’s time to take the tree’s netting off and trim any obvious dead branches.
 Just make sure it is upright first, otherwise it’s a pain to adjust.

 3. Maintain your tree